wp-plugins/mashsharer/readme.txt

 Tested up to: 4.0
 Stable tag: 2.1.4

-Mashshare social sharing buttons, a high-performance social sharing and social seo ecosystem for Facebook Twitter Subscribe and more networks
+Mashshare social share buttons, a high-performance social sharing and social seo ecosystem for Facebook Twitter Subscribe and more networks

 == Description ==